opencasestudies/ocs-opioid-medicare/README.md

 ### Motivating question

-1. Which three States had the highest and lowest opioid prescription?
+1. Which three States had the highest and lowest opioid prescription among the fifty States and DC?
 2. Did the opioid prescription change over time?

 ### Data